 - Joint Doctoral Student in Communication and Political Science

-Rachel Xian is a joint Ph.D. student at the Annenberg School for Communication and the Department of Political Science at the University of Pennsylvania.
-She studies the networked, psychological dynamics of international relations, specifically how peace and conflict spillover from individual to international levels.
+Natasha Williams is a Fontaine Fellow and a joint doctoral student in Communication and Political Science at the Annenberg School for Communication and the Department of Political Science at the School of Arts and Sciences.